Ste. Anne du Ruisseau, Nova Scotia

-Ste-Anne-du-Ruisseau is a community in Municipalité Argyle Municipality in the Canadian province of Nova Scotia.
+Ste-Anne-du-Ruisseau is a community in the Canadian province of Nova Scotia, located in Yarmouth County.

 Name

 Originally known as "Eel Brook", an English translation of the Mi'kmaq name for this place which was "Wiplomesgokum", meaning "place of eels, but they were poor and lean".
 The name was changed in the 1950s to reflect the name of the local parish, Sainte-Anne.
 Ruisseau is a French word meaning "a small brook."